Mixtec: Overview

 Plate 37 of the Codex Vindobonensis.
 The central scene supposedly depicts the origin of the Mixtecs as a people whose ancestors sprang from a tree.

 In pre-Columbian times, the Mixtec were one of the major civilizations of Mesoamerica.
 Important ancient centers of the Mixtec include the ancient capital of Tilantongo, as well as the sites of Achiutla, Cuilapan, Huajuapan, Mitla, Tlaxiaco, Tututepec, Juxtlahuaca, and Yucuñudahui.
 The Mixtecs also made major constructions at the ancient city of Monte Albán (which had originated as a Zapotec city before the Mixtecs gained control of it).
 The work of Mixtec artisans who produced work in stone, wood, and metal was well regarded throughout ancient Mesoamerica.

 According to West, "the Mixtec of Oaxaca...were the foremost goldsmiths of Mesoamerica," which included the "lost-wax casting of gold and its alloys."

-At the height of the Aztec Empire, many Indigenous people in Oaxaca, including the Mixtecs and Zapotecs, would suffer under at the hands of the Aztecs.
+At the height of the Aztec Empire, many Indigenous people in Oaxaca, including the Mixtecs and Zapotecs, would suffer at the hands of the Aztecs.
 In the 1450s, Mixtecs would be weakened after the Aztec armies crossed the mountains into the Valley of Oaxaca with the intention of extending their hegemony.
 Aztec forces triumphed over the Mixtecs in 1458.
 In 1486, the Aztecs established a fort on the hill of Huaxyácac (now called El Fortín), overlooking the present city of Oaxaca, which allowed the Aztecs to enforce tribute collection from the Mixtecs and Zapotecs.
 However, not all Mixtec towns became vassals.
 The Mixtecs put up some resistance to Spanish forces led by Pedro de Alvarado.
 However, they would be subdued by the Spanish and their central Mexican allies led by Francisco de Orozco in 1521.
 Upon Orozco's arrival to the Valley of Oaxaca on November 25, 1521, the Mixtecs would be peacefully submit to Spanish rule, though some resistance would continue in Antequera before ending by the end of 1521.

 Mixtecs have migrated to various parts of both Mexico and the United States.
 In recent years a large exodus of Indigenous peoples from Oaxaca, such as the Zapotec and Triqui, has seen them emerge as one of the most numerous groups of Amerindians in the United States.
 As of 2011, an estimated 150,000 Mixteco people were living in California, and 25,000 to 30,000 in New York City.
 Large Mixtec communities exist in the border cities of Tijuana, Baja California, San Diego, California and Tucson, Arizona.
 Mixtec communities are generally described as transnational or trans-border because of their ability to maintain and reaffirm social ties between their native homelands and diasporic communities.
 (See: Mixtec transnational migration.)